 FROM mcr.microsoft.com/dotnet/aspnet:7.0 AS base WORKDIR /app EXPOSE 80 EXPOSE 443 FROM mcr.microsoft.com/dotnet/sdk:7.0 AS build WORKDIR /src COPY ["BallApp.csproj", "./"] RUN dotnet restore "BallApp.csproj" COPY . .
 WORKDIR "/src/" RUN dotnet build "BallApp.csproj" -c Release -o /app/build FROM build AS publish RUN dotnet publish "BallApp.csproj" -c Release -o /app/publish FROM base AS final WORKDIR /app COPY --from=publish /app/publish .
 ENTRYPOINT ["dotnet", "BallApp.dll"]

-Now, in order for Railway CLI to be aware of our dockerfile and the start command, we need to make a `railway.toml` file with this content under our `/MySolution` folder:
+Now, in order for Railway CLI to be aware of our dockerfile and the start command, we need to make a `railway.toml`

 [build] builder = "dockerfile" dockerfilePath = "./MyAppProject/Dockerfile" [deploy] startCommand = "dotnet MyAppProject.dll" restartPolicyType = "never"

-Go to your `Program.cs` and add these two lines before `var app = builder.Build();` line.
+and add these two lines before `var app = builder.Build();`

 var port = Environment.GetEnvironmentVariable("PORT") ??
 "8081"; builder.WebHost.UseUrls($"http://*:{port}");

-This will allow Railway to inject the port value from the environment variable `PORT` to your app.
-(Railway will set the `PORT` environment variable for you.)
+inject the port value from the environment variable `PORT`

-You can now access your app on `http://localhost:8081` if you haven't set any `PORT` Environment Variable.
+You can now access your app on `http://localhost:8081`

-For development purpose, comment out the line that forces HTTPS redirection in your `Program.cs`.
+For development purpose, comment out the line that forces HTTPS redirection in your `Program.cs`

 // app.UseHttpsRedirection();

-1. Navigate to `/MySolution` folder in your command line shell.
+folder in your command line shell.`railway login`

-2. Run `railway login` and follow the instructions to login on your railway account.
+and follow the instructions to login on your railway account.`railway run dotnet run --project ./MyAppProject`

-3. (optional) run `railway run dotnet run --project ./MyAppProject` and make sure that your app is running (this is on your local machine)
+and make sure that your app is running (this is on your local machine)`/MySolution`

-1. On you terminal, (staying in the `/MySolution` working directory), run `railway link` and then choose your project that you want to link your .NET app to.
-(There will be a list of your railway projects by their names.)
+and then choose your project that you want to link your .NET app to.
+(There will be a list of your railway projects by their names.)`railway up`

-Although there are many other platform that allow you to deploy a .NET app, Railway is one of the few that simplifies the deployment process and makes it easy for a developer to instantly host their app so that they can share it with others and get feedback on it as quick as possible.
+and wait until your deployment builds, and deploys on railway.
+You can checkout the deployment starting on your Railway project (service) deployment page.Although there are many other platform that allow you to deploy a .NET app, Railway is one of the few that simplifies the deployment process and makes it easy for a developer to instantly host their app so that they can share it with others and get feedback on it as quick as possible.

 No more headaches with configuring complex deployment pipelines such as AWS, Azure, GCP, etc. 🤦